Pringley/patentpaper/content.markdown

-In October 1975, Roger Partridge with the National Physics Laborotory in the United Kingdom filed the first patent demonstrating electroluminescence from polymer films,[^nplpatent] one of the key advances that lead to the development of organic LEDs.
+In October 1975, Roger Partridge with the National Physics Laborotory in the United Kingdom filed the first patent demonstrating electroluminescence from polymer films [@nplpatent], one of the key advances that lead to the development of organic LEDs.

-Kodak researchers Ching Tang and Steven Van Slyke built on this research in March 1983 when they filed a new patent demonstrating improved power conversion in organic electroluminescent devices.[^improvedpowerpatent]
+Kodak researchers built on this research in March 1983 when they filed a new patent demonstrating improved power conversion in organic electroluminescent devices [@improvedpowerpatent].

-Finally, in October 1987, another group of Kodak scientists patented the first organic LED device,[^modifiedzone], now used in televisions, monitors, and phones.
+Finally, in October 1987, another group of Kodak scientists patented the first organic LED device [@modifiedzone], now used in televisions, monitors, and phones.

-[^nplpatent]: Partridge, Roger. *Radiation Sources.* US3995299 A. Filed October 7, 1975; published Nov 30, 1976.

-[^improvedpowerpatent]: Tang, Ching; Van Slyke, Steven. *Organic electroluminescent devices having improved power conversion efficiencies.*
-US4539507 A. Filed March 25, 1983; published September 3, 1985.

-[^modifiedzone]: Chen, Chin; Goswami, Ramanuj; Tang, Chin. *Electroluminescent device with modified thin film luminescent zone.* US4769292 A. Filed October 14, 1987; published Septebmer 6, 1988.

 Data format and representation
 ------------------------------